LevelUpMarketers/tta-management-plugin/docs/EventCheckInAdmin.md

 - Members submit these assistance notes from the Upcoming Events tab on their dashboard.
 The note is stored only for the member's own attendee record and emailed to all event hosts automatically.
 - A **Mark all Pending as No-Shows** button lets hosts convert every remaining pending attendee at once after a confirmation prompt.
-This triggers the usual banning and notification process for members who reach three no-shows.
+This triggers the usual banning and notification process for members who reach five no-shows.
 - Any assistance notes also appear in a list above the attendee table along with the member's name, phone, and email.
 The list text is bold red and rows with assistance notes are highlighted in the table to draw attention.